cri-o/cri-o/docs/crio.8.md

 **--allowed-devices**="": Devices a user is allowed to specify with the "io.kubernetes.cri-o.Devices" allowed annotation. (default: "/dev/fuse")

 **--apparmor-profile**="": Name of the apparmor profile to be used as the runtime's default.
-This only takes effect if the user does not specify a profile via the Kubernetes Pod's metadata annotation. (default: crio-default)
+This only takes effect if the user does not specify a profile via the Kubernetes Pod's metadata annotation. (default: "crio-default")

 **--big-files-temporary-dir**="": Path to the temporary directory to use for storing big files, used to store image blobs and data streams related to containers image management.